cabraham/Books/designingdataintensiveapplications.md

 #### Append-only design
 Pros
 - generally much faster than random writes, especially on magnetic disks
-- concurrency and crash recovery are much simpler
-- segments are immutable
+- concurrency and crash recovery are much simpler when segments are append-only or immutable
 - merging old segments avoids the problem of data files getting fragmented over time

 Cons